Kanegraffiti/parsl/docs/userguide/configuring.rst

         strategy='none',
     )

-Users can also use ``cpu_affinity`` to assign explicitly threads to workers with a string that has the format of ``cpu_affinity="list:<worker1_threads>:<worker2_threads>:<worker3_threads>"``.
+Users can also use ``cpu_affinity`` to assign explicit threads to workers with a string that has the format of ``cpu_affinity="list:<worker1_threads>:<worker2_threads>:<worker3_threads>"``.

-Each worker's threads can be specified as a comma separated list or a hyphenated range:
+Each worker's threads can be specified as a comma-separated list or a hyphenated range:
 ``thread1,thread2,thread3``
 or
 ``thread_start-thread_end``.